aaryaapg/Digital-Level-Meter/README.md

 # Digital-Level-Meter
 This project explores the functioning, calibration and mathematics involved in getting comprehensible data from MPU6050 (a low-cost, highly accurate IMU with 6 DOF).
-IMUs can be very difficult to process and set up.
 MPU6050 uses I2C to communicate with the microcontroller it is connected to, and always acts as a slave device.
 Using the raw data from the accelerometer and gyroscope, I have tried to compute Roll and Pitch.

-Note: I have built upon a few codes that I found on the internet, modified them with respect to my goals, and tried to combine their most striking features to give me the most accurate data.
-References are provided below.

 # Some Important concepts
 ## Slave Address Selection